marcelgoh/sicp-exercises/ch3-written.md

 # SICP Chapter 3 Written Solutions

 Some written solutions to exercises in Chapter 3 of SICP.
-Written by Marcel Goh and last updated on 11 February 2019.
+Written by Marcel Goh and last updated on 14 April 2019.

 ## Exercise 3.9